PLANNING

 The camping

-Yes, this is a tent-camping tour, so bring a good-quality tent – with a rain fly – and a sleeping pad, sleeping bag, pillow, headlamp and anything else to let your overnights be as enjoyable as your daytimes.
+Yes, this is primarily a tent-camping tour, so bring a good-quality tent – with a rain fly – and a sleeping pad, sleeping bag, pillow, headlamp and anything else to let your overnights be as enjoyable as your daytimes.
 Quality is really important here; good sleep and shelter are invaluable commodities when you’re working hard on the bike all day for a week.
 One alternative is our Tent & Porter service, which provides a set-up tent and chairs for you every day.

 Arriving